If you're in your 20s, owning assets is key to reaching financial freedom.

 Growing your knowledge is a great way to make more money – but it comes at a cost.

 There are many online platforms like YouTube and SkillShare you can use to learn skills completely free of charge.
-While you won't receive a diploma or certificate, it can give you all of the skills you need to thrive.
+While you won't receive a diploma or certificate, it can give you all of the skills you need to thrive in the gig economy and beyond.

-By purchasing a primary residence that isn't overly expensive, you can start to sell the value that real estate provides.
+By purchasing a primary residence that isn't overly expensive, you can start to gain the value that real estate provides.

 As you pay down your mortgage you will build equity in the home and it will likely also appreciate in value.